 Yoder JB and P Tiffin.
 Sanctions, partner recognition, and variation in mutualism.
-In revision for the American Naturalist; preprint on bioRxiv, doi: 10.1101/049593.
+In press at the American Naturalist; preprint on bioRxiv, doi: 10.1101/049593.

 Yoder JB and A Mattheis.
 Openness about LGBTQ identity in the workplace predicts scientific productivity.
 In prep.